krishnaglodha/explainto5yearold/docs/index.md

 ## I want to help

 I'm always looking for like minded people to jump in and help in the project.
-If you think you can contribute to videos, blogs, topic, etc. Please write me at me@krishnaglodha.com
+If you think you can contribute to videos, blogs, topic, etc. Please write me at me@krishnaglodha.com  or connect on [twitter](https://twitter.com/krishnaglodha)